The COL community

 Extended information on species

-In many cases, the taxonomic communities that contribute sectors to the COL Checklist maintain additional information about their species beyond simple naming and classification, particularly on distributions and ecological relationships.
+In many cases, the taxonomic communities that contribute sectors to the Catalogue of Life maintain additional information about their species beyond simple naming and classification, particularly on distributions and ecological relationships.
 COL aims to support efficient management and access for this more extensive species information, so users of COL may discover much greater detail for some groups than others.

 Roles and responsibilities